Backcountry Camping in Kananaskis

-Closed for 2021 as the campground is being reconstructed.
-On my list of destinations for years, I finally made it up to Turbine last summer and I was not disappointed.
+The campground is back open for 2022 and I’ll be headed there in July.
+I will provide an update on the recent changes.
+On my list of destinations for years, I finally made it up to Turbine in 2020 and I was not disappointed.
 Heading north from Forks, the 8km trail first takes you up the steep side of the Upper Kananaskis valley, offering expansive views.
 Once you gain the alpine, you’ll pass spectacular glacier tarns, meadows full of wildflowers and Lawson Lake.
 At the campground you can explore the nearby Turbine Canyon, where the creek disappears down a 2-foot wide crack in the rock.
 15km from the Interlakes Trailhead with 525m elevation gain, the trail isn’t as steep as the one to Three Isle Lake.
 Fit hikers can make it to Turbine Canyon in a single day, while others will spend a night at Forks before.
 There are 12 sites along the bank of Maude Brook (which is the water source) with outhouses, picnic tables and food storage.
 As with Three Isle Lake, fires are not permitted.
 Another place to spend a couple of days, there are hikes to Maude Lake and North Kananaskis Pass, as well as Haig Glacier.
 I’ll definitely be back.
 9/10 (Moderate)

 Updated Sept 2021